TL;DR How NP Students Can Find Free Preceptors and Clinical Sites

 - Respect their time, but don’t be afraid to follow up more than once.
 Sometimes persistence pays off when timing aligns.

 - Utilizing a preceptor matching service can also enhance your chances by connecting you with suitable preceptors efficiently.
+Many services use a proven process and a streamlined process to quickly and reliably match students with preceptors, saving you time and reducing frustration.

 Following up can increase your chances of securing a clinical match that meets your educational needs.